jeremystambaugh305/Capstone_Evaluating_Domestic_Electrification_Measures/README.md

 2. A rooftop mounted solar PV array (Solar PV)
 3. An air source heat pump (ASHP)

-These are in my anticipated descending order of potential cost saving for an average home with gas heating and a petrol car.
+These are in my anticipated descending order of potential lifetime cost saving for an average home with gas heating and a petrol car.

+Key data and outputs will be displayed in interactive dashboards using Power BI to visually demonstrate the up front costs, lifetime cost savings, and carbon saving potentials of each of these 3 measures.
+The aim is to help households decide whether to proceed with one of these electriciation technologies and if so which one.
+I will include all dashboards for all 3 key technologies within a single Power BI dashboard pbix file for ease of use and technology comparison.

+It should be noted that implementing one of these 3 measures is likely to have an impact on the savings which can be experienced by the other 2 measures but this interaction is beyond the scope of this project.
+For example, if an Ecar is obtained and a home charger installed, there is potential for a solar PV array to charge it when solar generation exceeds other household electricity demands, thus reducing Ecar fuel costs.
+But this will depend on the duration the car is at home during times of significant solar generation.
+Solar PV may similarly benefit ASHPs though this benefit seems likely to be somewhat limited to hot water heating due to relatively little time overlap between space heating demand and solar generation.
+It seems likely that Ecars and ASHPs would have little mutual benefit and the savings of both combined could possibly be lower than the sum of each, for example an economy 7 tariff may be optimal for an Ecar only but a standard tariff may be cheaper for an ASHP running mostly during the day.
+So opting for one or the other tariff structure will reduce the savings for one of these technologies.
+As mentioned above, analysis of such interactions is beyond the scope of this project, but it is envisaged that a householder would typically opt for the most beneficial standalone option first, then re-examine the potential for the other two options in light of the changed situation.

+This will be a general tool covering a broad range of situations using datasets some of which are changing quickly so soon outdated, so it is advised that this be followed up with more detailed and focussed analyses using the latest data.

 ## Hypothesis and how to validate?
 * I anticipate the following results but these will be evaluated in this project:-

-1. Out of the 3 options, Ecars, in particular secondhand, will have the greatest cost saving potential where home charging is available but this will be greatly diminished, possibly negated, where home charging is unavailable with all charging from public chargers.
+1. Out of the 3 options, Ecars, in particular secondhand, will have the most significant lifetime cost saving potential but only in households where home charging can be installed.
+Cost savings will be greatly diminished, possibly negated, where home charging cannot be installed so the user has to do all charging with public chargers.

-2. Moderate long term potential cost savings from solar PV in households with high daytime occupancy, particularly if high energy electrical appliances are operated at times of high sun.
+2. Solar PV will have moderate lifetime cost saving potential in households with high daytime occupancy, particularly if high energy electrical appliances are operated during high sunlight hours e.g. 10:00-14:00 GMT or 11:00-15:00 BST.
 But savings will be greatly diminished if daytime occupancy is low as current export values are low.
-Incorporating battery storage may improve but only slightly as they have high up front costs.
+Incorporating battery storage may improve this, but only slightly as batteries have high up front costs.

-3. No cost saving from air source heat pumps compared with gas heating as
+3. No lifetime cost saving from ASHPs compared with gas heating as
-i) The up front costs of ASHPs are substantially higher than gas boilers even with the current government boiler upgrade grant support scheme (BUS) ii) The current ratio between electricity and gas prices is generally higher than the ratio between heat pump and gas boiler efficiency meaning air source heat pumps have higher fuel costs than gas boilers.
+i) The up front costs of ASHPs are substantially higher than gas boilers even with the current government boiler upgrade grant support scheme (BUS) ii) The current ratio between electricity and gas prices is typically higher than the ratio between ASHP and gas boiler efficiency meaning ASHPs have higher fuel costs than gas boilers.
 The above cost disadvanteges are offset to a degree by ASHPs having longer anticipated life spans and lower maintenance costs, but these advantages seem unlikely to reverse the situation.

-iii) All options will clearly reduce CO2 emissions but solar PV will have the lowest CO2 reductions in most cases due to the carbon intensity and generated electrical energy being much lower than the carbon intensity and displaced heating gas or car petrol consumption energy.
+iii) All options will clearly reduce CO2 emissions but solar PV will have the lowest CO2 reductions in most cases due to the carbon intensity and generated electrical energy quantity (kWh) being much lower than the carbon intensity (kgCO2/kWh) and displaced heating gas or car petrol consumption energy.

-iv) For an averahe household, Ecars and ASHPs displace a very similar amount of CO2, just over 2 Tonnes.
+iv) For an average household, Ecars and ASHPs displace a similar amount of CO2, each just over 2 Tonnes per year.
 This is based on average annual car mileage of 7,100 miles at 45MPG and gas heating consumption of 11,500kWh at an efficiency of 86%GCV.
 So Ecars will likely displace more CO2 than ASHPs in households with a higher ratio of car mileage/heating consumption and vice versa.

-These anticipated results will be evaluated by cost and carbon calculations using techno-economic data obtained from Kaggle, UK government and other public websites which will be analysed statistically and feature engineered as necessary before feeding these calculations.
+These anticipated results will be evaluated by cost and carbon calculations using the source datasets which will be analysed statistically and feature engineered as necessary before feeding these calculations.

-Key data and outputs will be displayed in interactive dashboards using Power BI to visually demonstrate the up front costs and the cost and carbon saving potentials of each of these 3 measures, firstly under the likely range of domestic circumstances and secondly in more detail, those particular to each household.
-The aim is to help households decide whether to proceed with one or more of these electriciation technologies and if so which one(s).

-This will be a general tool covering a broad range of situations using datasets some of which are changing quickly so soon outdated, so it is advised that this be followed up with more detailed and focussed analyses using the latest data.

 ## Project Plan

-#
-### ECars

-A techno-economic data (including up front costs, battery size, efficiency) were obtained from Kaggle.
-Note this data was produced in 2023 so may be somewhat outdated.
-For example some web searches indicate some cars no longer available, new cars available and some substantial price reductions so this data is likely to be conservative.
-I have kept to this dataset as I know of no more recent comprehensive set but this would be a potential future improvement.
+* Outline the high-level steps taken for the analysis.
 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 * Why did you choose the research methodologies you used?